onnlucky/hotel/readme.txt

 syntax change: do symbols using 'symbol

+work on a repl by allowing Env to be generic and thus mutable ... think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff

 rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else remove old task_alloc and such